Salt (software)

-Salt (sometimes referred to as SaltStack) is a Python-based, open-source software for event-driven IT automation, remote task execution, and configuration management.
-Supporting the "infrastructure as code" approach to data center system and network deployment and management, configuration automation, SecOps orchestration, vulnerability remediation, and hybrid cloud control.
+Salt or SaltStack is an infrastructure as code software tool for configuration management.
+It is written in Python and published under the Apache License 2.0.

 History

 Salt originated from the need for high-speed data collection and task execution for data center systems administrators managing massive infrastructure scale and resulting complexity.
 The author of Salt, Thomas S. Hatch, had previously created several utilities for IT teams to solve the problem of systems management at scale, but found these and other open source solutions to be lacking.
 Hatch decided to use the ZeroMQ messaging library to facilitate the high-speed requirements and built Salt using ZeroMQ for all networking layers.

 In late May 2011 initial progress was made toward the delivery of configuration management built on the Salt remote execution engine.
 This configuration management system stores all configuration (state) data inside an easily understood data structure that leverages YAML.
 While experimental functionality of the Salt State system was available in May 2011, it was not considered stable until the release of Salt 0.9.3 in November 2011.

 The Salt 0.14.0 release introduced an advanced cloud control system making private and public cloud VMs directly manageable with Salt.
 The Salt Cloud function allows for provisioning of any hybrid cloud host, then exposes Salt remote execution, configuration management, and event-driven automation capabilities to the newly provisioned hybrid cloud systems.
 New virtual machines and cloud instances are automatically connected to a Salt Master after creation.

 Salt Cloud supports 25 public and private cloud systems including AWS, Azure, VMware, IBM Cloud, and OpenStack.
 Salt Cloud provides an interface for Salt to interact with cloud hosts and the cloud’s functionality such as DNS, storage, load balancers, etc.

 In September 2020, VMware acquired SaltStack.